Malga-Vision/VisionTool/README.md

     pip install -e git+https://github.com/Malga-Vision/VisionTool.git#egg=VisionTool

 ```
+- otherwise, you can install the library Wx prior to VisionTool, following the instructions in https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html.
 ### VisionTool running

 To open VisionTool main GUI, open python and use the following lines of code (you may need to cd in the correct folder before (~/src/visiontool)):